topquark22/electronics/LM317/README.md

 ## Overview

 Trimpots are a pain, and take up 3 rows on your breadboard.
 Wouldn't it be nice to use a fixed resistor instead?
-This script lets you do exactly that.
+This script lets you do exactly that!

 ### LM317